iiinnniii/elevation-app/README.md

 code ~/playground/data-science-service-gmbh/elevation-app
 ```

 Also don't forget to check the following setting within `Settings > Resources > WSL Integration > Ubuntu` in Docker Desltop, in order to enable Docker within you WSL Distro.
+Otherwise `docker` will not work within WSL.

 ## Launch Instructions